masty123/It-Came-From-Outer-Space-Programming-II-Final-Project-/README.md

 ### Installation
-1. Download the runnable file
+Download the zip file

 | PC | MacOS |Linux|
 |:----------------:|:-----------:|:-----------:|
 |[here]()         |[here]()   |[here]()|

-2. Install the file
+ Install the file
  - For PC - Extract and run the .exe file
  - For MacOS -
  - For Linux -